dokla/moncash_python/README.md

     gateway = moncash.Moncash(
         client_id="xxxxxxxx",
         client_secret="xxxxxxxx",
+        # in production: environment = moncash.environment.Production
         environment=moncash.environment.Sandbox
-        # in production: environment = moncash.environment.Production
     )

-    # You should handle error
+    # YOU SHOULD HANDLE ERROR
-    # It can be any kind of error
+    # It can be any kind of error (AuthenticationError, ServerError, etc...)
-    # AuthenticationError, ServerError, etc...
     # but all errors are inherited from MoncasError
     try:
         get_paid_url = gateway.payment.create(